b-at-neu/StudentOrganizationGovernance/README.md

 - Cleaner code: remove club_url arg from post functions and test the proper club without decorator
 - Add link to a board overview of a specific club to board overview page (link doesn't lead anywhere)
 - User signup requires password to be unique from email but not from username
+- When deleting a model object during test, if view is run twice, errors occur (temp solution: don't test admin)